the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Step_1_Specify_your_computational_environment"></a>
 #### Step 1: Specify your computational environment

-If a project contains no file specifying the computational environment when a Binder is generated the environment will be the Binder default environment, (containing python 3.6) which may or may not be suitable for the project.
+If a project contains no file specifying the computational environment when a Binder is generated the environment will be the Binder default environment, (containing Python 3.6) which may or may not be suitable for the project.
 However if it does contain a configuration file for the environment then the Binder will be generated with the specified environment.
 A full list of such files Binder accepts with examples can be found [here](https://mybinder.readthedocs.io/en/latest/config_files.html), but here are some of the key ones, some of which are language-specific:

 - environment.yml
     - Recall that environment.yml files were discussed in the [Package management systems](#Package_management_systems) section.